The ex-spy who wrote the Trump dossier is nicknamed James Bond

 "He's highly professional, very effective," West added.
 "He's an impressive individual, knows a lot of the people about whom he speaks — but he's got to earn a living like the rest of us."

-But West did say that Steele is not dispassionate when it comes to Vladimir Putin, noting that he was the MI6 case office for former KGB spy Alexander Litvinenko, who was fatally poisoned with radiation in 2006 after seeking asylum in the United Kingdom.
+But West did say that Steele is not dispassionate when it comes to Vladimir Putin, noting that he was the MI6 officer in charge of Litvinenko, who was fatally poisoned with radiation in 2006 after seeking asylum in the United Kingdom.

 "He feels very strongly that the Putin Kremlin tore up the rule book and the convention by which intelligence agencies do not attack each other's personnel," West said of Steele.
 "He also feels passionately about what you'd call the Kremlin kleptocracy.
 He doesn't believe there is a business deal in the past 10 years that has been legit."